moby/moby/docs/articles/basics.md

 If you get `docker: command not found` or something like `/var/lib/docker/repositories: permission denied` you may have an incomplete Docker installation or insufficient privileges to access Docker on your machine.
+With the default installation of Docker `docker` commands need to be run by a user that is in the `docker` group or by the `root` user.

-Additionally, depending on your Docker system configuration, you may be required to preface each `docker` command with `sudo`.
-To avoid having to use `sudo` with the `docker` command, your system administrator can create a Unix group called `docker` and add users to it.
+Depending on your Docker system configuration, you may be required to preface each `docker` command with `sudo`.
+One way to avoid having to use `sudo` with the `docker` commands is to create a Unix group called `docker` and add users that will be entering `docker` commands to the 'docker' group.

 For more information about installing Docker or `sudo` configuration, refer to the [installation](/installation) instructions for your operating system.